 Our vision is developed with one key focus, to become the airline of the people.
 We’re the first and only company operating in Port Moresby with a focus on the people and servicing remote communities.
 We have been providing transport for people and goods to Goilala, Mt Koari, and Rigo districts in Central province over the past three years and extended the services into Kerema Hinterlands and Gulf Province in 2017.

 We have an innovative approach to the way in which remote communities receive transportation of dry goods, people and produce between the village and major cities, and are working closely with Regional, Provincial and Local Level Governments and the villagers themselves to constantly improve the services and provide opportunity for them to develop trade and business directly in the community.
 In conjunction with our sister company, Village Produce PNG, we have developed commercial nurseries and farms in a number of villages, and have created markets around Port Moresby to sell the produce the people provide.

 At present, three regions, and 39 villages receive door to door service that is not only affordable, but reliable and allows transport of approximately 5 tons of produce to Port Moresby and allows movement of over 150 people weekly.
-The produce transport alone generates over 250,000pgk a year of income to the villagers.
+The produce transport alone generates a substantial amount of income to the villagers.
 We have, and continue to work closely with Kokoda Initiative, Australian High Commission, Kokoda Track Foundation and a number of other aid programs to ensure that their programs are delivered in a cost effective and efficient manner.